racket/rhombus/design/meta/process/process.md

 Initially, the design document and any prototypes are maintained *on the editor's fork* until they are ready to be merged.
 That is, any modifications to the design must be made either by the editor or as pull requests against the editor's fork.

-Once a design document and its prototype have evolved to the point that they seem likely components of the Rhombus design, the pull request can be merged into the *Rhombus repo's main branch*.
+Once a design document and its prototype have evolved to the point that they seem likely components of the Rhombus design, the upstream pull request can be merged into the *Rhombus repo's main branch*.
 Discussion proceeds in this second phase as in the first.
 The switch from being a pull request (with recommended changes as part of the request) to a merged change (with recommended changes perhaps as new pull requests) simply reflects that different tools seem better suited to the earlier phase versus a later phase.

 The Design Document
 -------------------